Background and Competition overview:

 Source of Data for the competition:

-The Judges reviewed the static entries and judged them based on the following criteria:
+The Infographics will be judged based on the following criteria:

 - Relevancy to the competition message

-- Story line (The narrative character of the infographic)
+- Storyline and Story flow (The narrative character of the infographic)

 - Design & Hierarchy (appropriate representation of different data levels, including clear leading piece of data)